bgruening/bioconda_biocontainers_talk/monod.md

 ![](http://localhost:8000/images/tool_development_solution_scheme.png){no-border}

+Note:
-Note: With Bioconda and Mulled, a great Community effort to create a flexible, scalable sustainable system to fix the tool deployment problem once and for all
+Development of BioConda packages is really easy and eases the packaging and the deployment of any bioinformatic tool.
+With Mulled project, efficient Linux containers are automatically built from your conda package to ensure an even higher layer of abstraction and isolation of the base system.
+This is a great community effort to create a flexible, scalable sustainable system to fix the tool deployment problem once and for all

-Development of conda packages through the Bioconda community eases the packaging and the deployment of any bioinformatic tool.

-The interface with Cargo Port enables sustainability by mirroring all sources.
+The interface of bioconda packages with Cargo Port enables sustainability by mirroring all sources.

-Building efficient Linux containers automatically ensures an even higher layer of abstraction and isolation of the base system.

-Thanks to these collaborative projects, their community and their collaborations, bioinformatics tools can be easily packaged, deployed and will be always available to help biomedical research.
+ I hope that I convince you that Thanks to these collaborative projects, their community and their collaborations, bioinformatics tools can be easily packaged, deployed and will be always available to help biomedical research.

 ---